-A foreign fund management company providing fund management services to foreign clients is taxed at a concessionary rate of 10% in respect of income derived from the management of foreign funds, while income arising from services rendered to clients in Malaysia is taxed at the prevailing CIT rate.
+A foreign fund management company providing fund management services to foreign clients is taxed at a concessionary rate of 10% (until year of assessment 2020) in respect of income derived from the management of foreign funds, while income arising from services rendered to clients in Malaysia is taxed at the prevailing CIT rate.

 A foreign fund management company is a Malaysian incorporated company licensed under the Capital Markets and Services Act 2007.
 Its activities are regulated by the Securities Commission.

 A VCC investing in a venture company (VC), which is not the VCC’s related company at the point of first investment, will be given a deduction on the value of investment made in a VC.
 Where the deduction is not claimed, the VCC is eligible for the following income tax exemption on income from all sources, other than interest income from savings or fixed deposits, and profits from Syariah-based deposits:

 Budget 2018 proposes to reduce the investment limit in a VC at the seed, start-up capital, or early stage financing to 50%, allow the balance of 50% for other investments, and make the exemption period for five years from years of assessment 2018 to 2022, when gazetted.

 The following incentives are provided for petroleum operations: